ysyk2021/the-productive-investor-maximizing-your-returns-with-smart-strategies/src/chapter-10-1.md

-Chapter 10: Conclusion: Recap of the Benefits of a Productive Investing Mindset
+Recap of the Benefits of a Productive Investing Mindset
 ===============================================================================

 In this book, we have explored various strategies and mindsets for productive investing.
 As we conclude, let us recap the benefits of adopting a productive investing mindset.